esito/dbmasker/README.md

 Note that `DERBY_HOME` in `run-ij.cmd` or `run-ij.sh` must point to your derby folder.

-Note that only one instance may access the database at a time, so you may need to exit the running instance `java -jar target/hotelsample-0.0.1.jar cmd` to run `ij` and look at the content in Derby database.
+Note that only one instance may access the database at the time, so you may need to exit the running `java -jar target/hotelsample-0.0.1.jar` instance to run `ij` and look at the content in Derby database.
 Otherwise you will get an error that the instance is already running.

 	>./run-ij.sh